Opponent Scout AI

 Step 1.
 Upload what you already have

-Most coaches already have some form of opponent data: GameChanger screenshots, stat exports, tournament PDFs, a printed season report from a parent.
+Most coaches already have some form of opponent data: screenshots from your scorekeeping app, stat exports, tournament PDFs, a printed season report from a parent.
 You upload whatever you’ve got.
 No specific format required.
 You create a new report, name the opponent, drop files in, and move on.

 Step 2.
 The system does the reading